ARM-software/LLVM-embedded-toolchain-for-Arm/docs/migrating.md

 is the GNU Toolchain for the Arm Architecture released by Arm and traditionally used for embedded development.

-Generally LLVM toolchain tries to be a drop in replacement for the GNU toolchain, however there may be some missing features or small incompatibilities.
+Generally the LLVM toolchain tries to be a drop in replacement for the GNU toolchain, however there may be some missing features or small incompatibilities.

 Some known differences and migration strategies are summarized below.